hanjustin/Backend-Concepts-Study-Notes/README.md

 ## Cassandra
 <h3 id="fundamentals-cassandra">Fundamentals</h3>

 * Distributed NoSQL no single point of failure database with denormalized data.
+Database to consider when needing a very high write throughput, prioritizing availability over consistency, and not needing advanced query patterns (such as `JOIN`) or adhoc aggregations.

 <h4 id="concepts-cassandra">Concepts</h4>

 * **Masterless interconnected independent nodes:** No single point of failure achieved by having each node performing the same functions and independently accepting read and write requests regardless of where the data is actually located in the cluster.
 * **Query oriented denormalized data format:** A single table should fulfill a query, so all desired data in a denormalized form must be in a single table.
+UI & UX have a heavy influence on how data gets modeled.
 Unlike RDBMS, `JOIN` is not provided at the database level, so data merging should happen at the application level if needed.
 * **Per request tunable consistency:** A client application can tune the consistency for individual read or write operation so that the data returned meets the consistency requirement.
 A tradeoff between operation latency and consistency.
 * **Last write wins eventual consistency:** Every mutation is timestamped to resolve conflicting mutations.
 * **Rows with optional fields:** Rows are identifiable with primary keys, and rows can omit columns as row data is stored in key/value pairs internally where `key = column name` & `value = cell data`.